erhant/crypto-notes/content/zkhack/4-custom-gates-lookups.md

 [(video)](https://www.youtube.com/watch?v=1oLzrbTBlbc)

 Consider a computation like $c_i = a_i \oplus b_i$ where $\oplus$ is the XOR operation.
 Calculating this every time in the proof and writing the constraints for it will be costly.
-Instead, you could have a large table that shows all possible operation for the XOR (for example if $a, b, c \in \{0, 1\}$ then the table has 4 rows, literally just the truth table for XOR operation) and simply make the argument “is there a row in this table with $a_i, b_i, c_i$?
+Instead, you could have a large table that shows all possible operation for the XOR (for example if $a, b, c \in \{0, 1\}$ then the table has 4 rows, literally just the truth table for XOR operation) and simply make the argument "is there a row in this table with $a_i, b_i, c_i$?
 This is what is called a **Lookup Argument**.
 It is an optimization method to save from computation time, although generating the table could take time.

 Think of the following problem, you have a $w$ and you would like to show that $w \in \{0, 3, 4, 7\}$ which is a set and is known publicly.
 You would like to prove $w$ is in this set without revealing what $w$ is!
 (Set Membership Proof)